 The transition from fee-for-service to value-based reimbursement is one of the greatest financial challenges in health care.
 Reduced admissions coupled with high deductible plans and movement to alternative visit methods hold the potential for increasing bad debt and decreasing revenue from acute care volume.
 Therefore, you need to review and track your denials in order to eliminate lost revenue.
-With the transitioning to value-based payments, denials management will play a major role in assisting organizations to maximize reimbursement.
+With the transitioning to value-based payments, denials management will play a major role in helping organizations maximize reimbursement.

 Denials Rapidly Growing

 Hospitals will need to review, track and trend the impact of denials management on the revenue cycle.
-Recent estimates show that gross charges that are denied by payers have grown to an alarming 15 to 20 percent of all claims submitted, and of those claims roughly 67 percent of all denials are appealable.
+Recent estimates show that gross charges that are denied by payers have grown to an alarming 15 to 20 percent of all claims submitted, and of those claims, roughly 67 percent of all denials are appealable.
 The top denials include: